Paul Brady (handballer): Senior handball career

-At the time, no Irish player had ever qualified for the tour but Healy and Brady bucked the trend, reaching the final of a qualifying tournament in Atlanta in late 2001.
+At the time, no Irish player had ever qualified for the tour, but Healy and Brady bucked the trend, reaching the final of a qualifying tournament in Atlanta in late 2001.

 Their first tournament on the circuit was in Peoira, Illinois and the pair would travel to Sacramento, Dallas, Juarez, South Bend, Modesto and Las Vegas up to June 2002, by which point Brady was beginning to assert himself as the top Irish player and a coming force on the world scene.

 In December 2002, two months after his 22nd birthday, he defeated top Californian Vince Munoz in the final of a pro stop in Milwaukee to become the first Irishman to win such an event, which was a massive milestone in the history of the sport and a turning point in Brady's career.

-He followed up with a first All Ireland senior title in March 2003, defeating Healy 21–6, 21–18 at O'Loughlin's, Kilkenny in the final, and added the doubles title with Michael Finnegan against Meath.
+He followed up with a first All-Ireland senior title in March 2003, defeating Healy 21–6, 21–18 at O'Loughlin's, Kilkenny, in the final, and added the doubles title with Michael Finnegan against Meath.

 In October of the year, he won the first of four World Open Singles titles, again defeating Healy in an epic match which is often referred to as the greatest game ever played.

-Suffering from cramp, Brady looked as if he may be forced to withdraw from the match but in a sporting gesture, Healy called several time-outs in succession and Brady was able to play on.
+Suffering from a cramp, Brady looked as if he may be forced to withdraw from the match, but in a sporting gesture, Healy called several time-outs in succession and Brady was able to play on.
 He ultimately defeated Healy, effectively on one leg, in a tiebreaker, and added the doubles title, again with Finnegan, the following morning.

 In 2004, Brady began the season with a career-best win over David Chapman, who is commonly regarded as the second-greatest player of all time and who at that point was the world number one, in the final of the Ultimate Handball Showdown in Seattle.
 Brady comfortably defeated the Californian to win the first prize of $50,000, still the richest purse in the sport's history.

-He followed up by claiming second, and another $10,000 cheque, to Chapman the following week in Alaska, but it would be 12 months before Brady finally became the first Irishman to win the US Nationals, the most prestigious tournament in American with a century of history behind it.
+He followed up by claiming second and another $10,000 check to Chapman the following week in Alaska, but it would be 12 months before Brady finally became the first Irishman to win the US Nationals, the most prestigious tournament in America with a century of history behind it.